Infinitode/Infinitode/README.md

 #### Latest changes:

+- CRSD is now available on GitHub as well.
+Learn more here: https://github.com/Infinitode/CRSD
 - Created the CRS Dataset on Huggingface.
 Learn more here: https://huggingface.co/datasets/InfinitodeLTD/CRSD
 - Updated `DeepDefend` with 5 new functions under `defenses`.
 - Updated `PyWebScrapr` to version `0.1.5` and added a `JSON` export format.
 Also added support for child link following when scraping text- and image content from links.